calekochenour/remote-sensing-textbook/README.md

 ### `environment.yml`

-Contains all information to create the Conda environment required to:

-* Build the textbook from source files in the `contents/` folder; and,
-* Run the Jupyter Notebook files in the `notebooks/` folder.
+Contains all information to create the Conda environment required to run the Jupyter Notebook files in the `notebooks/` folder.